UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson01/content_part06.rst

     OK
     $

 Excellent!
-Our Squarer.calc method is working correctly.
+Our Squarer.calc method is working as expected.
 We wrote two tests, test\_positive\_numbers and test\_negative\_numbers, and our unittest script found no discrepancies between the expected and actual behavior of Squarer.calc.
 Each test method that our code satisfies is